ibm-cloud-docs/overview/troubleshoot-allowlist.md

 {{site.data.keyword.attribute-definition-list}}

-# Troubleshooting access issues to IBM Cloud documentation for allowlisted accounts
+# Troubleshooting access issues to {{site.data.keyword.cloud_notm}} documentation for allowlisted accounts
 {: #troubleshoot-allowlist}
 {: troubleshoot}

-Learn how to resolve issues accessing IBM Cloud documentation that's restricted to allowlisted accounts and verify your account access.
+Learn how to resolve issues accessing {{site.data.keyword.cloud}} documentation that's restricted to allowlisted accounts and verify your account access.
 {: shortdesc}

 You try to view documentation in {{site.data.keyword.cloud_notm}}, but the content doesn't load and the following error is displayed.